loopbackio/loopback.io/pages/en/lb3/Define-a-remote-hook.md

 *   `beforeRemote()` runs before the remote method.
 *   `afterRemote()` runs after the remote method.

-In both cases, you provide two arguments: a string that matches the remote method which you want to "hook" your function, and a callback function.
+In both cases, you provide two arguments: a string that matches the remote method to which you want to "hook" your function, and a callback function.
 Much of the power of remote hooks is that the string can include wildcards, so it is triggered by any matching method.

 {% include note.html content="
 LoopBack also provides [operation hooks](Operation-hooks), functions that are executed before or after models perform backend operations such as creating, saving, and updating model data, regardless of how those operations are invoked.
 In contrast, a remote hook is called only when the exact method you specify is invoked.